a story about the words that live inside you

 Hear it whisper.

-Each star in the Wishing Sky holds a message just for you.
+Each star in the sky holds a message just for you.
 Reach up and touch one.

-✦ tap any star to hear its message ✦
+✦ tap any star to receive its message ✦

 What is your